Private Ambulance licensing

 Maximum penalty: $10,000.

 Emergency ambulance service

 SA Ambulance Service (SAAS) is authorised to provide state-wide emergency ambulance services and has powers under the Emergency Management Act 2004 and South Australian Public Health Act 2011 to direct a person holding a restricted ambulance service licence.
-The following aeromedical providers are prescribed by regulations to also provide emergency ambulance services:
+The following aeromedical providers are prescribed under the Health Care Regulations 2008 to also provide emergency ambulance services: